 - Corporal Punishment: This covers any intentional application of force as punishment including slapping, throwing missiles and rough handling.
 It also includes punching or pushing in the heat of the moment in response to violence from a student. - Deprivation of Food & Drink: This means denying a young person access to the normal amounts and range of food that is available to all students within the school, including the tuck shop. - Requiring a Student to Wear Distinctive or Inappropriate Clothing: This includes: the wearing of any clothing/badge that is recognised as a punishment, wearing any clothes that are inappropriate for student or activity being undertaken. - The Use or the Withholding of Medication or Medical or Dental Treatment: This is unacceptable in all situations, whether it is a punishment or a measure to control a student. - The Use of Accommodation to Physically Restrict the Liberty of a Student: There are no rooms at the school within which a student can be locked.
 All doors, including external doors, open from the inside.
-There may be exceptional circumstances when a student may be prevented from leaving a room if it is judged that they or another person would be a considerable risk of harm if they were to leave.
-A situation such as this could result in the police being called to assist. - Imposition of Fines Students should not be fined as a punishment for inappropriate behaviour.
-However, it is appropriate to request that a parent/carer make reparation for any willful damage.

-- Intimate Physical Searches: Any such searches are never appropriate.
+There may be exceptional circumstances when a student may be prevented from leaving a room if it is judged that they or another person would be at considerable risk of harm if they were to leave.
+A situation such as this could result in the Police being called to assist. - Imposition of Fines Students should not be fined as a punishment for inappropriate behaviour.
+However, it is appropriate to request that a parent/carer make reparation for any willful damage. - Intimate Physical Searches: Any such searches are never appropriate.
 However, a student's clothing may be searched if it is believed that he/she is concealing any object that may cause harm to themselves or others, e.g., a weapon.
-A student may be requested to turn out his/her pockets, Should this be refused this is dealt with in the normal disciplinary procedure as a failure to comply with a reasonable request.
-If it is suspected that a student is concealing drugs then the police should be notified. - Excluding from Curriculum Opportunities e.g. Challenger Troop, Dance lessons, Curriculum Trips.
-Unless the student presents a serious health and safety risk.
-The decision would be made with consultation with SMT
+A student may be requested to turn out his/her pockets.
+Should this request be refused, this is dealt with in the normal disciplinary procedure as a failure to comply with a reasonable request.
+If it is suspected that a student is concealing drugs then the Police should be notified. - Excluding from Curriculum Opportunities e.g. Challenger Troop, Dance lessons, Curriculum Trips.
+Students will not be precluded from engaging in curriculum opportunities as a sanction for poor behaviour, unless the student presents as a serious health and safety risk.
+The decision would be made with consultation with Senior Management Team.